-Here's what you can do to mitigate the effect of the new buy to let tax changes
+Here’s what you can do to mitigate the effect of the new buy-to-let tax changes.

 Here’s what you need to do to beat the new Buy to Let tax changes

-If you read our last blog then you would have seen 5 useful tips all investors should be doing to to better understand just how the new buy to let tax changes are likely to affect them.
 In this Blog, I wanted to take a closer look at the measures investors can take to help minimise losses without having to sell their properties.
 There is no doubt that there’s a lot of uncertainty regarding this subject at the moment and so I am hoping this Blog will help investors identify what they need to do.

 From having spoken to numerous investors in the past month regarding this topic there are a few common themes appearing and most investors have decided to one of the following: